Daremonic/payswitch-docs/payswitcher-cloud/integration-guide/web/node-and-html.md

 }
 ```

 Congratulations!
-Now that you have integrated the Hyperswitch SDK on your app, you can customize the payment elements to blend with the rest of your app.
+Now that you have integrated the PaySwitcher SDK on your app, you can customize the payment elements to blend with the rest of your app.